 No visit to Seattle is complete without spending a few hours wandering the passageways of Pike Place Market.
 In addition to fresh produce and seafood, there are artists and crafts vendors as well as a variety of locally owned stores.

-Don’t miss Eighth Generation with its selection of Native-made or designed gifts; Chin Music Press, a local indie book publisher and store; and Ventures, a store with locally made goods from artwork to jewelry.
+Don’t miss Eighth Generation with its selection of Native-made or designed gifts and Ventures, a store with locally made goods from artwork to jewelry.

 Find a break from the noise and hustle of the city at downtown’s Seattle Central Library.
 It’s a fascinating building, with plenty of artwork, architectural elements and even a space for rotating art exhibits.
 Pick up a self-guided tour sheet from an information desk before exploring the blood-red fourth floor, the chartreuse escalators and the unique book spiral.